2016 Arizona elections

 The general election was held in the U.S. state of Arizona on November 8, 2016, as part of the 2016 General Election.
 Arizona voters chose 11 electors to represent them in the Electoral College via a popular vote.

 Also three seats on the Arizona Corporation Commission were up for election, as well as all of Arizona's nine seats in the United States House of Representatives and one seat for the United States Senate.
 Primary elections were held in August 2016.

+US President

+Republican candidate Donald Trump won Arizona by defeating Hillary Clinton and earned 11 electoral votes, although the state swung towards the Democrats significantly compared to 2012.

+US Senate

+Republican incumbent John McCain defeated Democratic challenger Ann Kirkpatrick.